(Fine Games Logo) ( Fine Games, the BEST in New & Used Strategy Gaming )

 Here are our recommendations for how to prepare and ship your games to us.

-• You can find our mailing address on our Contact Info web page.
+• You can find our mailing address in the header of this page as well as on our Contact Info web page.

-• You can ship by any means you wish, but UPS is generally the most cost-effective means, especially for weights of 5# or more.
-Call UPS at (800) 742-5877 to arrange a one-time pickup for a small, per-package fee.
+• You can ship by any means you wish, but ground service via UPS or FedEx is generally the most cost-effective means, especially for weights of 5# or more.
+Call UPS at (800) 742-5877, or FedEx at (800) 463-3339, to arrange a one-time pickup for a small, per-package fee.
+See below for the UPS Locator.

-If you ship by UPS, we strongly recommend that you ship with UPS directly rather than use a third-party mailer (such as Mailboxes Etc.).
-The latter typically add 50% to the actual cost of UPS shipping.
+If you ship by UPS, we strongly recommend that you ship with UPS or FedEx directly rather than use a third-party mailer (such as Mailboxes Etc. or the UPS Stores -- which are charge markups just as other 3rd party shippers do.).
+Third-party shippers typically add 50% to the actual cost of shipping.

 • Punched counters should be containerized; loose counters are easily lost and reduce the value you receive for your games.
 Containerizing counters is easy: Put them in zip-lock bags or even envelopes while retaining as much logical organization as possible (e.g. one side's pieces in one bag, the other side's in another, markers in a third).
-In multi-game sets such as Quadra games, keep each game's pieces separated from the others.
+In multi-game sets such as Quad games, keep each game's pieces separated from the others.
+Loose counters or large amounts of intermixed counters will reduce the value of the game.

 • Select an appropriate sized box for shipment.
 Boxes can be purchased at third-party mailing stores.
 They can also be scrounged for free at most retail grocery and hard goods stores.
 Just find one the right size and intact.

 • Pack the games with weighty and hard-to-damage items on the bottom.
 Magazines and mag-issue games are hard to damage, for example.
 Then, put more fragile games on the top.
-Try to pack boxed games so that they stand on their sides so that games are not stacked on one another.
+Try to pack boxed games so that they stand on their sides rather than lay flat so that games are not stacked on one another.
 This prevents box damage.

 • Lastly, make sure to seal the bottom seams of the shipping box's seams.
 This prevents the escape of any stray counters that otherwise get loose.

-[ Top ] Home ] New Visitor Orientation ] Online Catalog Index ] How to Order ] Shipping Methods & Costs ] FAQ (Frequently Asked Questions) ] Contact Info ] SEARCH this website ] Update Newsletter ] [ Trade-Ins: Selling Your Games to Us ] Customer Service Policies ] About Fine Games ] Testimonials From Fine Games' Customers ]
+[ Home ] [New Visitor Orientation ] [ Online Catalog Index ] [ How to Order ] [ Payment ] [ Shipping Methods & Costs ] [ FAQ (Frequently Asked Questions) ] [ Contact Info ] [ SEARCH this website ] [ Trade-Ins: Selling Your Games to Us ] [ Customer Service Policies ] [ About Fine Games ] [ Testimonials From Fine Games' Customers ]

 THANK YOU for stopping by!